 This menu helps in controlling and managing the traffic and reviewing the firewall events.

 Under customize menu you can personalize the error and challenge pages that CloudFlare presents to your visitors.
-But, you need to buy the upgrade for almost every plan.
+But, you need to buy the upgrade to almost every plan.

 From Apps menu, you can integrate different apps to your site.
 These apps include Google Analytics, Webmasters tools, and a few ads programs.